J-Stuff/KISB/README.md

 # example-package
 # KISB - Kitchen Island Status Bot
 ## What is this?
 This is a bot that will post the status of the KI Network to a Discord embed.
-As well as using a custom command to post the status of the KI Network to a Discord embed.
+As well as using a custom command to post the status of the KI Network in response to a command.

 ## Developers
 - JStuffNZ - Main Developer

 ## Version:
-- 1.0.1
+- 1.1.0

 ### Required Environment Variables
 "TOKEN" - Discord Bot Token